 Iceberg lettuce contains 14 calories per 100 grams.
 It mainly contains water and dietary fiber.
-This food is low in sodium and is also very low in saturated fat and cholesterol.
+This food is low in sodium, and is very low in saturated fat and cholesterol.

 Health Benefits of Iceberg Lettuce

-Weight Loss: Iceberg lettuce has a high water content and is very low in calories.
-Therefore, it is good for weight loss efforts.
+Iceberg lettuce has a high water content and is very low in calories.
+Therefore, it encourages positive weight loss efforts.

-It is rich in vitamin A which is an essential vitamin required for healthy eyes, growth and development of bones and strengthening of immune system.
+It is rich in vitamin A, which is an essential vitamin required for healthy eyes, growth and development of bones, and strengthening of the immune system.

 Iceberg lettuce is a good source of folate.
-Intake of folate rich foods by pregnant women helps to prevent birth defects such as spina bifida and anencephaly.
+Intake of folate-rich foods by pregnant women helps to prevent birth defects such as spina bifida and anencephaly.

-Iceberg lettuce also contains vitamin K which aids in production of proteins by body required for normal blood clotting.
+Iceberg lettuce also contains vitamin K which aids in the production of proteins required by the body for normal blood clotting.

-It is considered that, owing to the folate content, iceberg lettuce also helps in fighting cancer, heart diseases and strokes
+It is considered that, owing to the folate content, iceberg lettuce also helps in fighting cancer, heart diseases, and strokes.

-Always select iceberg lettuce that is fresh and has crisp leaves.
+Always select lettuce that is fresh and has crisp leaves.
 Avoid buying the ones that are slimy or wilted.
-Wash well before use to avoid any food-borne illness and store in a cool place.
+Wash well before use to avoid any foodborne illness and store in a cool place.